jakobreinwald/bruin-share/README.md

 # Using the App

 Bruin Share is currently deployed and is ready for use at the following link!

 [https://bruin-share-notes.netlify.app](https://bruin-share-notes.netlify.app)

+Users will be able to view and download all posts without creating or logging in to an account.
+In order to make posts of their own and like others' posts, users can create an account with Bruin Share, or log in using their Google account!
+(Note: for mobile users logging in through their Google account, we recommend using Chrome instead of Safari).

 Alternatively, if you want to run the app locally, follow the instructions in the [Running the App Locally](#Running-the-App-Locally) section of this README.

 # Brief Project Details

 The project was made using [MongoDB](https://www.mongodb.com), [Express.js](https://expressjs.com), [React.js](https://reactjs.org), and [Node.js](https://nodejs.org/en/).
 All of our user and post data is stored in a MongoDB database.
 This project was also built with the [React Redux](https://react-redux.js.org) and [Material UI](https://material-ui.com) libraries.
 The backend of this application is deployed using [Heroku](https://dashboard.heroku.com/apps), and the frontend is deployed using [Netlify](https://www.netlify.com).
 Additionally, this app is mobile friendly and will work on all devices, including both computers and phones!

 Users can find a more detailed description of app functionality and information in the About section of the site.